twentyideas/eslint-config-20i/README.md

 ## Auto Install

-Use mrm to install all dependencies and add config files
+Use `mrm` to install all dependencies and add config files.

 ```sh
 npx mrm eslint --preset @20i/mrm-preset